abraverm/pycharm/README.md

 PyCharm
 =======

-Dockerized PyCharm using direct X11 (without ssh.
+Dockerized PyCharm using direct X11 (without ssh X11 forward).

 Quick start

         wget https://raw.githubusercontent.com/abraverm/pycharm/master/community/pycharm
         ./pycharm

-There are two versions of PyCharm: Professional and Community.
+There are two versions of PyCharm, Professional and Community.
-The latest is set to community version.
-Each version has the appropriate
+Each version has the appropriate tag:
-tag:

  * Professional - `abraverm/pycharm:professional`
  * Community - `abraverm/pycharm:community`

-I recommend to pull only version you need.

-To start Pycharm, execute the script ['pycharm'][1].
+To start Pycharm, execute the script:

+ * Professional - ['pycharm'][1]
+ * Community - ['pycharm'][2]

+More details about the script:

  * Executer's home directory is available from the container(PyCharm UI)
  * The script creates a one time container which will be removed after closing